ustc-zck/lei/README.md

 # lei
-A simple net/tcp library using Reactor model
+A simple net/tcp library using Reactor model, supporting IO event and timer event.
+Thread pool is used to improve performance.

+###TODO
+Wrap the thread class, simplify code.